-Natalie Brown, born and raised in Butte, Montana, is a Personal Injury and Medical Malpractice Attorney.
-Natalie graduated from the University of Montana with honors.
-Natalie went on to obtain her J.D. in 1986 from the University of Denver and was admitted to practice in Colorado state and federal courts that same year.
+Natalie Brown, born and raised in Butte, Montana, is a Personal Injury and Medical Malpractice attorney.
+Natalie graduated with honors from the University of Montana in 1982 and obtained her J.D. in 1986 from the University of Denver.
+She was admitted to practice in Colorado federal and state courts that same year.

 In 2010, Natalie was honored to be named Editor’s Choice Best Trial Lawyer by Law Week Colorado.
 Best Lawyers in America named her Plaintiff’s medical malpractice Lawyer of the Year for Colorado in 2012.
 Natalie has been listed in Best Lawyers in America from 2005 to the present, has been selected as a Colorado Super Lawyer, 2006 to the present, and Top 50 Women Lawyers in Colorado, 2008 to the present.
 She received the Colorado Trial Lawyers Association Case of the Year award in 2001 for Preston v.
 Dupont, 35 P.2d 433 (Colo.2001).

-Natalie has participated as a Co-Chair of the Medical Malpractice Committee of Colorado’s Civil Access Pilot Project; Faculty member, National Institute for Trial Advocacy and Past speaker at CTLA and CBA Seminars and Conventions.
-When away from the office, Natalie is a volunteer coach for Aurora Central High School Mock Trial Team;
+Natalie has participated as a Co-Chair of the Medical Malpractice Committee of Colorado’s Civil Access Pilot Project; Faculty member at the National Institute for Trial Advocacy and past speaker at CTLA and CBA Seminars and Conventions.
+When away from the office, Natalie is a volunteer coach for Rangeview High School Mock Trial Team.